redis/redis-doc/commands/cluster-saveconfig.md

 Forces a node to save the `nodes.conf` configuration on disk.
-Before to return the command calls `fsync(2)` in order to make sure the configuration is flushed on the computer disk.
+Before returning, the command calls `fsync(2)` to make sure the configuration is flushed to disk.

 This command is mainly used in the event a `nodes.conf` node state file gets lost / deleted for some reason, and we want to generate it again from